Table of Contents

 - Do not store batteries in a refrigerator; contrary to popular belief, this does not lengthen your battery life.
 For optimum battery lifespan, keep them at a relatively constant room temperature in a dry environment.

 The most important thing to remember is not to throw your hearing aid batteries in the bin with other household waste.
 When not disposed of correctly, they are an environmental pollutant and hazard to people and animals.

 Most batteries use a combination of mercury, silver, lithium, and other heavy metals as their main component.

 Because of this, if you handle a leaking battery, it can cause severe burns immediately.
 Therefore, ensure you take care when handling any battery, even if you believe the battery to be “dead”.

 The best practice to dispose of used hearing aid batteries is to take them to your local battery recycling scheme.
-Most of these drop-off points listed do not charge a fee, but if they ask for a payment, inquire why.
+Most of these drop-off points listed do not charge a fee but inquire why if they ask for a payment.

 Also, most council’s resource recovery centres or transfer stations provide a type of battery collection service.

 Many hearing aid retailers companies take hearing aid batteries for free.